hindu-comm/weblogs/manasataramgini/2016/03/2016-03-04_der-singende-knochen-sulapurue1b9a3ae1b987ae1b983-suletyadi.md

 Kirātarjunīya, the Rudra-class deity or his proxy gives the protagonist a weapon that will help in a future quest.”

-Lootika: “ayam eva śūla-puruṣāṇāṃ śūlaḥ\!
+Lootika: “ayam eva śūla-puruṣāṇāṃ śūlaḥ!
 Thus, like domains in proteins these motifs have dispersed across the tales which constitute the proteome of folklore.
 Indeed, it is quite possible that the hunt of the boar and the singing bones were old motifs going back to the junction between the hunter-gather strand of our ancestry and the pastoral and agricultural life-styles in the old steppe-zone. ”